aabbtree77/esp32-vpn/README.md

 - Consider economics.
 DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
 The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
 A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce network software and tiny kilobyte RAM of ESP32.
 [Andreas Spiess](https://www.youtube.com/watch?v=rXc_zGRYhLo&t=389s) suggests getting an old used laptop on ebay instead of a new Raspberry Pi.

+- [Freifunk](https://youtu.be/t4A0kfg2olo?t=134) and this whole OneMarcFifty channel deserves a closer look.
+TBC...

 ## References